Florida sales tax guide

 Failure to submit a zero return can result in penalties and interest charges.

 Closing a business

 The Florida DOR requires all businesses to "close their books" by filing a final sales tax return.
 This also holds true for business owners selling or otherwise transferring ownership of their business.

 Timely filing discount

-When returns are filed early or on time, the Florida Department of Revenue currently offers a vendor discount (also known as a dealer collection allowance) of 2.5 percent of the first $1,200 of tax due, with a maximum of $30 per report.
+Many states encourage the timely or early filing of sales and use tax returns with a timely filing discount.
+As of March 2019, the Florida DOR currently offers a vendor discount (also known as a dealer collection allowance) of 2.5 percent of the first $1,200 of tax due, with a maximum of $30 per report.